 Do I Need Both a Savings & Money Market Account?

-You don’t really need both a money market account and savings account.
+You don’t really need both a money market account and a savings account.

 How Do I Choose?